China state-backed developers Greenland, Sino-Ocean in debt payment trouble

-The default adds to the debt woes plaguing the Chinese property sector as more liquidity troubles have emerged in the past few weeks despite policy support.
+The default adds to the debt woes plaguing the Chinese property sector as more liquidity troubles have surfaced this week despite policy support.

-Once a key growth driver, the real estate sector is now a significant drag on the cooling economy, spilling over into everything from construction to flagging consumer confidence and retail sales.
+Once a key growth driver, the real estate sector is now a significant drag on the sputtering economy, spilling over into everything from construction to flagging consumer confidence and sales of appliances and furniture.

 Problems at state developers, in particular, could signal more defaults among private developers in the second half, as the debt crisis that unfolded in mid-2021 shows little signs of stabilizing.